There are many resources and services designed for supporting individuals with disabilities.

 Public Justice Center advocates in the courts, legislatures, and government agencies, educates the public, and builds coalitions, all to advance their mission of pursuing systemic change to build a just society.

 Senior Legal Services (SLS)

 Founded in 1992 as Legal Services to the Elderly, Senior Legal Services (SLS) provides vital pro bono legal services to low-income seniors, aged 60 and over, in Baltimore City.

 University of Maryland Clinical Law Program: JustAdvice

-For a $10 fee attorneys provide brief 30-minute legal advice on a wide variety of civil and criminal matters.
+For a small fee attorneys provide brief legal advice on a wide variety of civil and criminal matters.
 The JustAdvice Program is a limited-scope legal advice service and should not be considered a substitute for representation.